-Using public transports can be a good way to save money to visit a city.
+Using public transport can be a good way to save money to visit a city.
 But you need to know how to use them in order not to get a fine.

 So, here is a little tutorial on how to use public transport in Italy.

-Italian transports are divided into: bus, tram, metropolitana (subway) and metropolitana leggera (a subway which travels on the surface, or the newest version of tram).
+Italian transport is divided into bus, tram, metropolitana (subway), and metropolitana leggera (a subway that travels on the surface, or the newest version of tram).

 Cost

 First of all, the price.
 It may vary from city to city.
-But in the main Italian cities like Rome, Milan, Torino, it is 1.50 euros.
+But in the main Italian cities like Rome, Milan, and Turin, it is 1.80 euros.
 It can last from 60 to 90 minutes from the moment you validate it.
-But if you need to use more buses whitin the same day, consider the possibility to buy a daily ticket (“biglietto giornaliero“).
-In Milan it costs 4.5 euros, and it lasts 24 hours from the moment you validate it.
-So, taking tram and buses to visit at least two attractions in two different areas allows you to save some money.
+But if you need to use more buses within the same day, consider the possibility to buy a daily ticket (“biglietto giornaliero”).
+In Milan, it costs 4.5 euros, and it lasts 24 hours from the moment you validate it.
+So, taking a tram and bus to visit at least two attractions in two different areas allows you to save some money.

-As in many city around the world, if you punch a ticket in the subway, you can use it for 60/90 minutes also on tram and buses.
+As in many cities around the world, if you punch a ticket in the subway, you can use it for 60/90 minutes also on trams and buses.

 But if you validate the ticket on a bus or tram first, in some cities You won’t be allowed to access the subway with the same ticket.
 So ask the tourist board or the hotel if you use single tickets, the daily works both ways.